bssd-ltd/styleguide/shellguide.md

 scripts.

-While shell scripting isn't a development language, it is used for writing various utility scripts throughout Google.
-This style guide is more a recognition of its use rather than a suggestion that it be used for widespread deployment.
+While shell scripting isn't a development language, it is used for writing various utility scripts throughout Bssd Ltd. This style guide is more a recognition of its use rather than a suggestion that it be used for widespread deployment.